tellomp/clickyGame/README.md

 * The app keeps track of the user's score.

+* Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.

 ![alt text][logo]

 [logo]: https://github.com/tellomp/clickyGame/blob/master/my-app/public/GreysAnatomy.png "Grey's Anatomy Clicky Game"

-* The user's score is reset to 0 if they click the same image more than once.
+* The user's score is reset to 0 if they click the same image more than once and user get's an alert stating they have lost and the game is over..

-* Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.

 ![alt text][lost]